 With the increasing amounts of advance threats by attackers and the overall skyrocketing growth of malware, relying on a single anti-malware engine is no longer sufficient for high-security networks.

-Anti-malware, multi-scanning softwares are essential for improving security because they significantly increase the intensification of malware detection rates and consequently, reduce the susceptibilities created by a specific anti-malaware engine’s shortcomings.
+Anti-malware, multi-scanning softwares are essential for improving security because they significantly increase the intensification of malware detection rates and consequently, reduce the susceptibilities created by a specific anti-malware engine’s shortcomings.
 Multiscanning refers to the process of running multiple anti-malware or antivirus engines concurrently.
-Multi-Scanning anti-malaware tools also have the added features of meaningfully reducing the number of days of exposure to new malware outbreaks and often can protect systems from malware targeting a variety of system at once, including Windows, Mac, Linux, iOS, and Android operating systems.
+Multi-Scanning anti-malware tools also have the added features of meaningfully reducing the number of days of exposure to new malware outbreaks and often can protect systems from malware targeting a variety of system at once, including Windows, Mac, Linux, iOS, and Android operating systems.

 No single anti-virus software is perfect.
 Each product will have it’s own strength and weaknesses when it comes to detecting some threats.
 Likewise, every emerging threat that has the possibility to be detected, will be detected at a different rate by different engines Studies have found that no single engine detects every possible threat.
 Thus, it is only by combining multiple engines in a multi-scanning type of solution will all possible threats be detected quickly.
 One downfall of ‘multi-scanning incorrectly’, is that running multiple engines instantaneously can result in conflicts to your servers that lead to system freezes and application failures.
 Another downfall is that it increases the amount of false positives you can receive.
 Lastly, multi-scanning can be very costly, especially for smaller-scale enterprises.